This pasta salad recipe isn’t remarkable on its own, being that there are hundreds of pasta salad recipes, but this is remarkably good!

 If desired, add some cherry tomatoes, and basil leaves.

-Serve with the vinaigrette.
+Serve at room temperature with the vinaigrette.

 note: I would normally have added a little vinaigrette to the cooked pasta, but I’m always wary about guests not liking vinegar.
 But all components of this salad could first be tossed with some vinaigrette, including the spinach, if the salad will be served immediately.
 If your guests also don’t like pepperoncini and olives, the mixture could be served on the side.